luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/windows/extensions-oms.md

 ## <a name="prerequisites"></a>Pré-requisitos

 ### <a name="operating-system"></a>Sistema operativo

 A extensão de agente do OMS para o Windows pode ser executado no Windows Server 2008 R2, 2012, 2012 R2 e 2016 versões.

+### <a name="azure-security-center"></a>Centro de Segurança do Azure

+Centro de segurança do Azure Aprovisiona o agente do OMS e liga com a área de trabalho da análise de registos predefinida da subscrição do Azure automaticamente.
+Se estiver a utilizar o Centro de segurança do Azure, não execute os passos neste documento.
+Se o fizer, substitui a área de trabalho configurada e quebra a ligação com o Centro de segurança do Azure.

 ### <a name="internet-connectivity"></a>Conectividade Internet
 A extensão de agente do OMS para o Windows requer que a máquina virtual de destino está ligada à internet.